jmwerne-nask/n-askImageDetection/README.md

 ## 12) Export the Model

- Once you're finished training the model, run the following command to export it:
+ Once you're finished training the model, make sure you're in the ```.../workspace/<dataset>``` directory, then run the following command to export it:

     $ python exporter_main_v2.py --input_type image_tensor --pipeline_config_path "models/<your_model_name>/pipeline.config"
       --trained_checkpoint_dir "models/<your_model_name>" --output_directory "exported-models/<your_name_for_the_model>"